-Taffy Abel, first Native American in the Winter Olympics, hid his identity to stay safe
+The first Native American in the Winter Olympics hid his identity to stay safe

 “The players didn’t want to stand out,” Stubbs said.
 “They wanted to be a part of the team, and you didn’t want to have an asterisk next to your name for being different.
 So there would have been no advantage for Taffy to stand from a rooftop and say he was native.”

 Because of his appearance, Abel was able to blend in.
-“He wasn’t like Willie O’Ree or Jackie Robinson, who would have been judged by the color of their skin,” Stubbs said, referring to the first Black players in professional hockey and baseball, respectively.
+“He wasn’t like Willie O’Ree or Jackie Robinson, who would have been judged by the color of their skin,” Stubbs said, referring to the first Black players in the NHL and Major League Baseball, respectively.
 “Taffy would have been judged by his production on the ice.”

 Abel was known for his “carcass-rattling” style of play on the ice, said his nephew Jones, and earned the nickname “Michigan Mountain.”
 A league official once threatened to throw him out of the sport for his “ruffianism,” according to Jones.